shawnmaxnill/thesis_project_ICI-melanoma-gut-microbiome-analysis/README.md

 ## Description

 This repository shows how data handling and cleaning was performed for raw OTU data from culture samples retrieved from fecal sample of patients undergoing ICI treatment for melanoma.
+Not for commercial use, its just an example.

 ## How does it run

+Python files needs to be run first.

 Data was retrieved from the output of https://github.com/ctmrbio/stag-mwc.
+`pipeline.ipynb` runs all the scripts specified by configs file.

+The path for all file imports needs to be modified as I'm just uploading the path I used.

 ## Workflow
 Below is how the entire workflow should run: